pressHead3.gif (1391bytes)

 According to Sullivan, she hit on the idea of driftwood for that particular model after hearing about that model's life.

-"This is a person who has travelled quite a bit and never had a home in any certain place.
+"This is a person who has traveled quite a bit and never had a home in any certain place.
 It seemed to me that he was very strong, maintaining a strong sense of himself - he reminded me of a piece of driftwood that could withstand the ocean."

 "It's kind of an inner thing, something you wouldn't see if you just looked at him"

 "Esse Quam Videri" is Sullivan's fourth exhibit at Hartnell, dating back to 1986.
-Her previous exhibits have included both photographs and sculpture.."....Kathryn McKenzie Nichols, Monterey County Herald
+Her previous exhibits have included both photographs and sculpture.."

 home.gif (1574bytes)